chromice/programming-style-guides/CSS coding style guide.md

 Variable names MUST be prefixed with the type of value the variable contains.

-Variable name MUST reflect where the variable is used, rather than what it contains, i.e. `@color-background`, not `@color-red`.
+Variable name MUST reflect what the variable represents, rather than what it contains, i.e. `@color-background`, not `@color-red`.

 Here are some example of well-named variables: